Port de Pailhères

+Port de Pailhères (elevation 1963 m) is located nearby, 400 m southwest.
+It is the lowest point between the valleys but from there the road D25 to Mijanès direction runs via the Col de Pailhères.

 Details of climb

 Starting from Mijanes, the Col de Pailhères is 10.6 km long.
 Over this distance, the climb is 871 m (an average gradient of 8.2%) with a maximum gradient of 10.2%.

 Starting from Ax-les-Thermes, the Col de Pailhères is 18.6 km long.
 Over this distance, the climb is 1281 m, (an average gradient of 6.9%) with a maximum gradient of 10.4% near the summit.

 Tour de France

 The climb has been used in five stages of the Tour de France cycle race with its first appearance coming in 2003.
 In 2013, it was used on the eighth stage, when the riders also competed for the Souvenir Henri Desgrange.